GianlucaP17/WristWonders/README.md

      ```

 Congratulations!
 You have successfully set up and launched the WristWonders Catalog App on your local machine.

+## Next Feature<a name="next-feature"></a>

+**Upcoming Features:**

+We have exciting new features planned for the next update of the WristWonders app.
+Here's a sneak peek:

+1. **Search for Watch:** We understand the importance of finding specific watches quickly and conveniently.
+That's why we are introducing a search functionality that allows users to search for watches based on various criteria such as brand, model, features, and more.
+With this feature, users will be able to easily discover their desired watches in no time.

+2. **Search for Brand:** In addition to searching for specific watches, we are also implementing a search feature for brands.
+Users will have the ability to search for their favorite watch brands and explore the entire collection of watches offered by those brands.
+Whether you're a fan of classic luxury brands or prefer trendy contemporary ones, our search for brand feature will make it effortless to find what you're looking for.

+3. **Nearest Shop Map in Watch Detail Page:** We want to enhance the user experience by providing valuable information about where to find the desired watch.
+In the watch detail page, we will include a map that displays the nearest authorized shops or dealerships selling that particular watch.
+This feature will enable users to easily locate and visit a shop to see the watch in person, try it on, and make a purchase with confidence.

+Stay tuned for the next update of the WristWonders app, where these exciting features will be available, making your watch browsing and shopping experience even more convenient and enjoyable!

 ## Support<a name="support"></a>